radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 If you have not already created an application in Azure AD, you must do so prior to configuring RadiantOne.

->**Note - The steps below provide general guidance and may not reflect the latest Microsoft Azure AD interface.
-For more detailed configuration steps, refer to the Microsoft Azure Active Directory documentation.**
+>[!note] The steps below provide general guidance and may not reflect the latest Microsoft Azure AD interface.
+For more detailed configuration steps, refer to the Microsoft Azure Active Directory documentation.

 1. In the Microsoft Azure portal associated with your Azure AD, click on Manage -> App Registrations and then the New Registration button.